arunadas/Data-Analysis/Space-Launch/webscraping/README.md

 # Data-source
-I have used https://nextspaceflight.com for webscapping past launch data The code will not run as-is , I have removed the logic of full scrapic and reference to the site if you choose to use this script please be mindful of the website you are scrapping and try to not overload it.
+I have used https://nextspaceflight.com for webscapping past launch data The code will not run as-is , I have removed the logic of full scrapping and reference to the site if you choose to use this script please be mindful of the website you are scrapping and try to not overload it.

 # Other Data sources